mo00ashraf/Burgizza/README.md

-# Foodie - Restaurant Web App
+# Burgizza - Restaurant Web App

-Welcome to Foodie, a dynamic restaurant web app with a variety of features to enhance the user experience. .
+Welcome to Burgizza, a dynamic restaurant web app with a variety of features to enhance the user experience. .

 ## Features